johnmunoz777/LMFD_MSDS_Practicum/README.md

 | **Computational Power**      | Requires GPU for optimal performance | Works well on CPU, lightweight |

 ### Building YOLO Model
 To prepare the images for the YOLO v8 object detection model, I used OpenCV to detect faces within the images.
-Specifically, I employed the Haar Cascade classifier, an algorithm widely used for object detection, especially for faces.
+Specifically, I employed the Haar Cascade classifier with the haarcascade_frontalface , an algorithm widely used for object detection, especially for faces.
 Once a face was detected, I generated a `.txt` file containing the volunteer's ID, the `x_center`, `y_center`, `width`, and `height` of the detected face.

 I created a Python function that: